20. 7. 2025 – 13.00

 It's a living, breathing beast made of sound, sweat, street fights, suya smoke, ambition, and resilience.

-With a population of over 25 million and growing daily, Lagos is Africa’s largest city and one of the most dynamic urban spaces in the world.
-It is chaotic and charismatic, overwhelming and exhilarating.
-If you survive a week in Lagos, you leave with stories.
-If you grow up in it, you carry it like a second skin — whether you live in Slovenia, the UK, the US, or anywhere in the diaspora.
+With a population exceeding 25 million and growing daily, Lagos stands as Africa's largest city and one of the world's most dynamic urban spaces.
+It's chaotic yet charismatic, overwhelming yet exhilarating.
+Survive a week in Lagos, and you leave with stories.
+Grow up there, and you carry it like a second skin—whether you live in Slovenia, the UK, the US, or anywhere in the diaspora.

 History – From Eko to the Megacity